-The Franchise Agreement is Bad for San Diego and its Residents
+The Franchise Agreement Hurts San Diego and its People

-Why Public Power San Diego pushes our San Diego City Council to vote “no” on a 20-year Franchise Agreement in which greed wins and the people of San Diego loose.
+Why Public Power San Diego urges San Diego City Council to vote “no” on a 20-year Franchise Agreement.

-We, the PPSD Coalition, are concerned that San Diego is on course to hand over billions of dollars to a flawed private utility – through a flawed franchise auction involving flawed assumptions, calculations, and conclusions.
+We, the PPSD Coalition, are concerned that San Diego is on course to hand over billions of dollars to a corrupt fossil-fuel-profit-based private utility through a faulty franchise auction involving flawed assumptions, calculations, and conclusions.

 This potential multi-billion-dollar loss – due to an imminent franchise sale by the city for a fraction of its true value – would continue the unfortunate local legacy of hastily, badly crafted deals that have sold-out our city, robbing us of badly needed resources for high-priority projects, thereby outraging properly-informed citizens and ultimately subjecting San Diego itself to national ridicule.

-Fortunately, this potential multi-billion-dollar loss can still be avoided–by correcting these flawed assumptions, calculations, and conclusions, as discussed below, ASAP.
+Fortunately, this potential multi-billion-dollar loss can still be avoided – by correcting these flawed assumptions, calculations, and conclusions, as discussed below.

-In particular, the value of the city’s utility franchise can be reasonably estimated at more than $15 billion – not the $6 billion miscalculated by the city’s consultant – and the loss of these billions would come during a period of unprecedented need created by the pandemic, the deepening economic downturn, and the climate crisis.
+In particular, the value of the city’s utility franchise can be reasonably estimated at more than $15 billion – not the $6 billion miscalculated by JVJ Consulting.
+The consultant took SDG&E’s profits from last year, $322 million, rounded it down to $320 million, and multiplied it by 20 years to get their $6.4 billion.

 It cannot be a reasonable “auction” when the process significantly undervalues the franchise’s value in the first place.
 Who would accept an auction of their home that began at less than 1 percent of its value?
 And that is precisely what this so-called auction would do.

-We can’t forget that SDG&E still faces over 2,000 lawsuits in court, and is responsible for numerous wildfires in Southern California – unnecessary fires that destroyed homes, wildlife, and displaced residents.
+But we can’t forget that SDG&E still faces over 2,000 lawsuits in court, or that they are responsible for numerous wildfires in Southern California – unnecessary fires that destroyed homes, wildlife, and displaced residents.
 In fact, the three SDG&E fires from 2007 alone killed 10 people, injured 40 firefighters, destroyed 1,700 homes, and forced more than 10,000 people to seek shelter at Qualcomm Stadium.